 In this homemade beef stew recipe, I prepare the beef a little differently… instead of dredging it in flour and searing it over high heat in butter, I roast the beef in the oven at a low temp after marinating it in olive oil and dry rub.
 This helps keep the beef tender, as well as the stew gluten free!
-I also make my beef stew with premium-quality organic marinara sauce to thicken it while adding tomato nutrition and savory flavor.
+I also make my beef stew with organic marinara sauce to thicken it while adding tomato nutrition and savory garden flavor.

 Usually I recommend leaner meats in my recipes; but with stew, you want a cut of beef with more fat and collagen to keep it tender.
 They key here is to choose beef that’s been raised under sustainable standards…grass fed, no growth hormone, no preventative antibiotics, and humanely raised with enough time spent grazing in the pasture.
 Personally, I like to purchase locally raised beef to support my community and help keep the smaller farms with healthier, more humane practices in business.

 Ready to get started?
 Here’s what you’ll need…

 - 1 to ½ lbs local, grass-fed or organic beef meat (stew meat: shoulder, short rib, chuck or brisket), sliced into 1” cubes

 - Cold-pressed olive oil – extra virgin or flavored olive oil (I like garlic, rosemary or jalapeño garlic oils with beef stew)

 - 1-2 leeks or 1 medium onion, chopped (about ¾ to 1 cup)